GeoNode/geonode/docs/install/project/index.rst

 ============

 This part of the documentation describes the complete setup process for GeoNode on an Ubuntu 18.04 64-bit clean environment (Desktop or Server).
 All examples use shell commands that you must enter on a local terminal or a remote shell.
-- If you have a graphical desktop environment you can open the terminal aplication after login;
+- If you have a graphical desktop environment you can open the terminal application after login;
-- if you are working on a remote server the provider or sysadmin should has gave you access through an ssh client.
+- if you are working on a remote server the provider or sysadmin should has given you access through an ssh client.

 .. _install_dep:

 Install the dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^^

 In this section, we are going to install all the basic packages and tools needed for a complete GeoNode installation.
-To follow this guide, a basic knowledge about Ubuntu Server configuration and working with a shell is required.
+To follow this guide, a piece of basic knowledge about Ubuntu Server configuration and working with a shell is required.
 This guide uses ``vim`` as the editor; fill free to use ``nano``, ``gedit`` or others.

 Upgrade system packages
 .......................